-New York's main contract, light sweet crude for delivery in October, was up eight cents to $97.09 a barrel in the morning, while Brent North Sea crude for the same month was up 12 cents to $116.08 a barrel.
+New York's main contract, light sweet crude for delivery in March increased eight cents to $97.59 a barrel and Brent North Sea crude for March delivery gained five cents to $118.71.

 "The speech may affect the US economy as it a good opportunity for Obama to address lawmakers on spending cuts," said Yang Weiming, premium client manager at IG Markets Singapore.

 "Energy traders are waiting on the sidelines with a lack of true direction," he said.